joy-prime/joy-types/README.md

 A Joy' type describes a constrained set of Joy' values -- the "members" of the type -- such as "vector of integers".
-A Joy' type does not intrinsically have a name nor an identifier, although it is commonly stored as the value of a Clojure symbol in a Clojure namespace.
+A Joy' type does not intrinsically have a name nor an identifier, although types are commonly stored as the values of Clojure symbols.
-It is a Joy' value, and is itself described by a "metatype".
+A Joy' type is a Joy' value, and is itself described by a "metatype".
 (More on metatypes later.)

 A Joy' class identifies a constrained set of Joy' types, such as "vectors".
 It is identified by a Clojure keyword, which conventionally uses capitalized camel case, such as `::my/TaskManager`.